thanhcong0111/database_security/README.md

 # database_security
------Many projects of Database Security subject in HCMUS will be exploited.-----
+-----Many labs of Database Security subject in HCMUS will be exploited.-----

 - Lab 2: The decentralization in MySQL